Order to cash: History

+Later, the concept of order-to-cash was extended to "Lead to Cash" by many software providers to include also the marketing and pre-sales process steps.

 In many business models, a contractual relationship is established first via a Contract or Subscription.
-Orders are then received via different sales channels, such as phone, fax, email, internet or salesperson.
-The contractual relationship is confirmed, and the orders are fulfilled through shipping and logistics.
-On completion of key events, an invoice is generated and booked as Sales (subject to "Revenue Recognition" requirements).
+Orders are then received via different sales channels, such as by phone, fax, email, internet or salesperson.
+The contractual relationship would be confirmed, and the orders are fulfilled through shipping and logistics.
+On completion of key events, an invoice is generated and booked as Sales (subject to "revenue recognition" requirements).
 If payment has not already been received, the debt is recorded and pursued through dunning cycles until the funds are received.
-Order to Cash is completed by the Customer Care and Field Service and Repair process (inquiries, requests and complaints).
+Order to Cash is completed by the customer care and Field Service and Repair process (inquiries, requests and complaints).

-Order to cash in ERP software
+In ERP software

-All ERP systems provide order to cash processes.
+All enterprise resource planning (ERP) systems provide order to cash processes.
 Examples are Microsoft Dynamics 365, Oracle Cloud ERP, Oracle NetSuite, SAP ERP SD, SAP Business ByDesign or Workday.
 Typical sub-processes and variants in those ERP systems are: